chalatz/excursions/pages/tours/wine-tours.md

 ### KOUNAKI WINERY

 We visit the **Kounaki Winery**.
 It produces about 10 different types of wine that are available in very small quantities (2000 to 5000 bottles per label).
 Kounaki winery cultivates Greek varieties but also European varieties such as **Cabernet Sauvignon**, **Merlot**, **Syrah**, **Chardonnay**, **Tempranillo**.
-During the season, the winery is open to visitors and offers products for testing for free.
+During the season, the winery is open to visitors and offers products for testing.
 The winery is staffed with oenologist and all necessary and qualified personnel for vinification, viticulture and visitor service.
 (Stop Visit Taste Photos)

 {% include partials/content-gallery.html the_gallery= page.itinerary.galleries.kounakis %}